TKT2016/LongaJavaCompiler/README.md

 # LongaJavaCompiler
 A future of Java Compiler compiled it to JVM bytecode , you can write Java code  like SQL with Longa expression .
+If you have any suggestions , you cans send email to gongwuyan@outlook.com .

 Do you like this Java Code
 ```java